osxmidi/LinVst/README.md

 cpack
 ```

-## How to use the 64 bits only package
+## How to use the 64 bit and 32 bit package

-The 64 bits package install the following files:
+The 64 bit and 32 bit package installs the following files:

 ```bash
 /usr/bin/lin-vst-servertrack.exe